mjourard/mjourard.github.io/_posts/2020-06-15-adding-webpack-to-angularjs.md

 ---
-title: "Adding Webpack to AngularJS for better deployments to S3"
+title: "Adding Webpack to AngularJS For Better Deployments To S3"
 tags: AngularJS Webpack Bundlers
 ---